tom192180/ReproducibleProject_housegan_Group41/README.md

 # ReproducibleProject_housegan_Group41

+See the blog for the detail of the project (https://hackmd.io/YsemSYOzR26Ld_EVObKMJg?view).

 This is reproducible project of group 41.

 For the course Deep Learning (CS4240), we do reproducible project by tuning the architectures of the original model.
 We have four variant models.